cthulhuspoke/brutus/README.md

 # brutus.c:
-A simple C program that will find the 1 to 4 character long plaintext made up of any letter,  number and special character combination, of a hash.
+A simple C program that will find the 1 to 4 character long plaintext made up of any letter,  number and special character combination, of a hash, including spaces.

 # Test hashes: